What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 Mountain Bluebird

 The Mountain Bluebird, found in the western United States and Canada, is known for its brilliant sky-blue plumage.
 These birds inhabit open country and are often seen perched on fence posts.
-They lay light blue eggs in tree cavities or nest boxes.
+They lay small blue eggs in tree cavities or nest boxes.

 Blue Finch